powerumc/WebForm-DependencyInjection/README.md

 }
 ```

 Last, We just inject in your code. `[DependencyInjection]` attribute is the property get, set.
+If we don't use, `EmailService` property has null value, throw `NullReferenceException`

 It is all.!!